 Tucson, Arizona is my home.
 It’s not where I’m from, it’s not where I’ve lived the longest, It’s not where I’ll be forever.
 But it’s where I’ve landed and it’s embraced me wholeheartedly.

 This may sound slightly harsh and unappealing.
-But look past it’s spiky exterior and the city has a soft underbelly comprised of desert flowers, good people, and a rich history.
+But look past its spiky exterior and the city has a soft underbelly comprised of desert flowers, good people, and a rich history.
 Not to mention, our captivating painted skies!
-Catch the most fiery skies you’ll ever encounter at sunrise and sunset.
-When the lights go off, the stars come out and dazzle viewers.
-Tucson is home to International Dark Skies Association, a 501-C3 organization, that combats light pollution world-wide.
+Catch the most magical skies you’ll ever encounter at sunrise and sunset.
+When the lights go off, the stars come out to dance and dazzle viewers.
+Tucson is home to International Dark Skies Association, a 501-C3 organization, that combats light pollution worldwide.
 Artificial light pollution can have a devastating effect on our eco-systems.
 Curbing artificial light doesn’t just help the environment, it creates clearer skies for enjoying the stars.

 The Sonoran desert is also the greenest desert in the world!
 Basically, this is a great place to explore the natural sciences.
 A fitting place for a green suitcase, eh?